CrimsonCode 2026

 Frequently Asked Questions

 Any current university student, from any major, is welcome to attend!
 Whether you're a seasoned coder or a complete beginner, there's a place for you at CrimsonCode.
+We also welcome high school students!
+(Note: If you're a high school student, you will still be placed in the foundational track with other freshmen and sophomores.)

 Yes!
 Thanks to our amazing sponsors, attendance, food, drinks, and swag are all completely free for accepted hackers.